 This year, I continued my passion in promoting my country and my photo exhibition Watu Wa Tanzania (People of Tanzania in Swahili) – was accepted and showcased on 6-8 August 2020, at the prestigious Alliance Française supported by the French Embassy in Dar es Salaam, Tanzania.
 The keynote speakers at the exhibition were, His Excellency Dr Ndumbaro, Deputy Minister for Foreign Affairs, His Excellency Ambassador Frederic Clavier, Ms. Devotha Mdachi, Managing Director of Tanzania Tourist Board and the Alliance Française management.

 The exhibition captured the ethnic diversity, complexity and spirit of Tanzania in a sensitive, emphatic and thought-provoking way.
 I donated the exhibit photographs to the Tanzania Tourist Board to help promote the country as a unique destination and to help boost tourism.

-On top of her commitment to international mindedness, Rania has been working hard in lockdown to help others by making over 6,000 masks with the help of volunteers and donors.
+On top of her commitment to international mindedness, Royal High School boarder and IB student, Rania has been working hard in lockdown to help others by making over 6,000 masks with the help of volunteers and donors.

 Rania first started making masks in April as a response to the nearby police station’s short supply.
 Within weeks, demands for her beautiful masks had increased rapidly and her organisation, Barakoa Tz, made and donated thousands of masks to essential workers, medical professionals, law enforcements, first responders and those most in need.